tenderking/invoice-app/README.md

 ### What I learned

+There are so many things I have learned in this project.
+Project structure is important.
+So I learned to refactor, rename stuff, asked others to look at my code, and when they struggled to understand it I refactor some more so that it became easier for others and me.

+I unfortunately chickened out on test driven development.
+It became overwhelming, since I didn't know what to test.
+I had to refactor the state management store because I was using it for the wrong purposes.
+It became too large.
+It should be used for management reactive data used on multiple components.

+I learned to create themes.
+Even if I'm using sass its better to use css variables or it won't work.

+I refactored to use router for better seo. but it turned out to provide simplicity and avoid nested props that got out of control.

 Use this section to recap over some of your major learnings while working through this project.
 Writing these out and providing code samples of areas you want to highlight is a great way to reinforce your own knowledge.

 To see how you can add code snippets, see below: